ballerburg9005/wikipedia-live-telnet/README.md

 telnet telnet.wiki.gd
 ```

-The service is guaranteed to work indefinitely, due to being hosted on Oracle Cloud Forever Free tier.
+The service is guaranteed to work indefinitely, due to being hosted on Oracle Cloud Forever Free tier and AI assistant via free Openrouter.ai.

-However the resulting lack of compute makes the AI agent too weak to be actually useful.

-It would be nice if someone could host this with more compute power for AI assistant.
-Given there is some demand I can develop the assistant to work better with more powerful model (in the realms of 8GB or 16GB).

 ## todo

-* system_text in server.cfg is unused by accident
-* currently there is a bug that sometimes causes 60% CPU utilization idle
-* in development: navigation keys don't work instantly to interrupt while the client still receives text
+* navigation keys don't work instantly to interrupt while the client still receives text (maybe impossible)

-* in development: guestbook
-* in development: various other improvements
+* not on Github yet: guestbook, various other improvements
-* integrate powerful free models from Openrouter.ai properly
-* implement ability for users to paste models and API keys from Openrouter.ai, perhaps store them with user accounts
+* fixed but not on Github: system_text in server.cfg is unused by accident

+* needs observation: there was a bug that sometimes caused 60% CPU utilization idle, probably related to python/package versions

 ## general guide running